Washing Machine Drain Overflow: Causes, Fixes & Prevention

 Step 1: Inspect the Drain Hose First

 Unplug the washer and pull it away from the wall.
-Check the drain hose for kinks, sharp bends, or any visible damage.
-Make sure it's inserted only 6 to 8 inches into the standpipe — inserting it too far removes the air gap needed for proper drainage.
+Check the drain hose for kinks, sharp bends, or visible damage.
+Make sure it's inserted only 5 inches (top-load) or 7 inches (front-load) into the standpipe.
+Inserting it too far removes the air gap needed for proper drainage and can trigger siphoning.

 Step 2: Test the Standpipe Drainage Speed